 - The waste hose is connected to a suitable waste container.
 Free flow is ensured.
 The capacity of the waste container is sufficient. - The gas supply is connected in accordance with regulations and the inlet pressure is 400 to 600 kPa. - There is enough phosphoric acid in the reagent bottle.
-A volume of 0.5 ml acid is required per TIC determination. - The halogen trap is connected, filled with copper and brass wool.
+A volume of 1 ml acid is required per TIC determination. - There is enough sodium persulfate solution in the reagent bottle.
+A volume of 2 ml is required per TOC, TC and NPOC measurement. - The halogen trap is connected, filled with copper and brass wool.
 The copper and brass wool not used up. - All hoses are properly connected and in good working order. - All optional accessories (autosamplers, solids modules, etc.) are connected.